 PCTEL delivers Performance Critical TELecom technology solutions to the wireless industry.
-We are a leading global supplier of wireless network antenna and testing solutions.
+We are a leading global supplier of antenna and wireless network testing solutions.
 PCTEL Connected Solutions designs and manufactures precision antennas.
-PCTEL antennas are deployed in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in network equipment and devices for the Industrial Internet of Things ("IIoT").
-PCTEL RF Solutions provides test tools and engineering services that improve the performance of wireless networks globally.
-Mobile operators, neutral hosts, and equipment manufacturers rely on PCTEL to analyze, design, and optimize next generation wireless networks.
+PCTEL antennas are deployed in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in network equipment and devices for the Industrial Internet of Things ("IIOT").
+PCTEL RF Solutions provides test tools that improve the performance of wireless networks globally.
+Mobile operators, neutral hosts, and equipment manufactures rely on PCTEL to analyze, design, and optimize next generation wireless networks.

 PCTEL operates in two segments for reporting purposes.
-Our Connected Solutions segment includes our antenna and engineered site solutions and our RF Solutions segment includes our scanning receivers and related RF engineering services.
+Our Connected Solutions segment includes our antenna and engineered site solutions and our RF Solutions segment includes our scanning receivers and other test tools.
 Each segment has its own segment manager as well as its own engineering, sales and marketing, and operational general and administrative functions.
 All of our accounting and finance, human resources, IT and legal functions are provided on a centralized basis through the corporate function.